Key Takeaway

 - Whole grains: Brown rice, quinoa, oats, and whole wheat bread in moderate portions.

-- Healthy fats (in moderation): Avocado, olive oil, nuts, and seeds provide essential fats without overwhelming digestion.
+- Healthy fats (in moderation): Avocado, olive oil, nuts, and seeds provide important fats without overwhelming digestion.

 - Fruits: Berries, apples, and citrus fruits provide vitamins and fiber with lower sugar than tropical fruits.